Hetsh/docker-stationeers/README.md

 ```bash
 docker stop stationeers
 ```

+## Updates
+This image contains a specific version of the game and will not update on startup, this decreases starting time and disk space usage.
+The image is updated daily by checking the steam depot version that can also be found on [SteamDB](https://steamdb.info/depot/376031/).

 ## Configuring Maps
 Maps (worlds) are configured via environment variables `WORLD_TYPE` and `WORLD_NAME` with default values `Moon` and `Base`.